Cruz Azul

-In its 2014 Club World Ranking, the International Federation of Football History & Statistics placed Cruz Azul as the 99th-best club in the world and the third-best club in CONCACAF.
-According to several polls, Cruz Azul is the third-most popular team in Mexico, behind only Guadalajara and América.
-It is also the second most supported team in its area, Greater Mexico City, behind América and ahead of Pumas UNAM.
-Together, these clubs are considered the "Big Four" (Cuatro Grandes) of Mexican football, due to their historical success, large fan bases, and intense rivalries.
+In 2026, Cruz Azul was named by the International Federation of Football History & Statistics as the 71st-best club in the world and the highest-ranked club in CONCACAF for the 2025 calendar year.
+Cruz Azul maintains a long-standing rivalry with América, a fixture commonly known as the Clásico Joven.
+According to several polls, it is the third-most popular team in Mexico, behind only América and Guadalajara.
+Within the Mexico City metropolitan area, it is generally regarded as the second-most supported club, behind América and ahead of Pumas UNAM.
+Cruz Azul is also one of seven Mexican clubs that have never been relegated.
+Together, these clubs are considered the Big Four of Mexican football.